 - The Journal reserves the right to decline submissions suspected of plagiarism at any point during the assessment process and will retract articles found to violate plagiarism guidelines after publication.
 The authors must be solely responsible if violation leads to legal prosecution.

 - For all manuscripts reporting data from studies involving human participants or animals, formal review and approval by an appropriate institutional review board or ethics committee is required and should be described.

-All submitted manuscripts must be reviewed by at least two reviewers through a double-blind peer-review system.
+All submitted manuscripts must be reviewed by at least three reviewers through a double-blind peer-review system.